 Send DVLA your old driving licence along with the right application form and any supporting documents to change your name or gender.

-The process is the same if you want to change your title, eg from Ms to Dr. You don’t need to send evidence unless it’s a hereditary title.
+The process is the same if you want to change your title, for example from Ms to Dr. You don’t need to send evidence unless it’s a hereditary title.

 You’ll get a new licence.
 You can still drive while you wait for your new licence.